 A student may defer their place on a course until the following academic year.
-The student must put a request in writing that will then be passed to the Director of Curriculum and Academic Standardsfor approval.
-The student will then be contacted at the start of the Admission Process for the following academic year to find out if they are still interested in taking up their place at the College.
+The student must put a request in writing that will then be passed to the Director of Curriculum and Academic Standards for approval.
+The student will then be contacted at the start of the Admission Process for the following academic year to find out if they are still interested in taking up their place.